aliang8/TeamCANX_APIProject/README.md

 <h3>What our site does?<h3>
 ---

-MyDay Event Planner allows our user to find the best ways to spend the day with friends and family.
+MyDay Event Planner allows our user to find the best ways to spend the day with friends, family, and themselves by discovering awesome, personalized places and events to go to.

-//guys add to this part

 <h3>How to use our site?</h3>
 ---